 Quick Steps for Installing New Insulation in a Crawl Space

 Before installing new insulation in the crawl space, you’ll want to be prepared.
 Make sure you are wearing the right clothes and accessories.
-Gear to consider when making a crawl space insulation guide might include:
+Gear to consider when making the insulation guide might include:

 - Old clothes (a long-sleeved shirt and long pants)